 External/ statutory auditors

 There are set minimum qualifications for external auditors laid out in the Companies Act.
-This means that the auditor rights and privileges are protected by the law and is deemed independent from the management.
+This means that the auditor rights and privileges are therefore protected by the law and is deemed independent from the management.

 Objectives of external audit